pikatchu/closedsource/book/0012-elias_place.md

 "It started centuries ago," he said.
 "Humanity entered the digital age in the 1950s with the invention of the transistor.
 But things really changed with the rise of the internet in the 1990s.
-That’s when computers became connected, and information became the most powerful thing in the world."
+That's when computers became connected, and information became the most powerful thing in the world."

 Leo listened carefully.
 None of this was in the feeds.

 “Then came the real turning point," Elias continued.
 "Phones became smart.
 AI systems started making decisions.
-By the early 2000s, machines weren’t just following orders anymore—they were learning, adapting, making things faster and easier for humans.”
+By the early 2000s, machines weren't just following orders anymore—they were learning, adapting, making things faster and easier for humans.”

 Leo nodded slowly.
 That made sense.
 The world he knew was efficient,